1digitaljedi/hello-world/README.md

 hi beings

-i love to do ttjhings different
+i love to do things different